Multiple Kernel Representation Learning on Networks: Related Work

-To further improve the expressiveness as well as to alleviate the computational burden of matrix factorization approaches, models that rely on random walk sampling have been developed (e.g., \cite{deepwalk,node2vec,biasedwalk, tne, efge-aaai20, InfiniteWalk-kdd20}).
+To further improve the expressiveness as well as to alleviate the computational burden of matrix factorization approaches, models that rely on random walk sampling have been developed (e.g., \cite{deepwalk,node2vec,biasedwalk, tne, tne_journal, efge-aaai20, InfiniteWalk-kdd20, watchyourstep, verse-www18}).
 These models aim at modeling \textit{center-context} node relationships in random walk sequences, leveraging advances on learning word embeddings in natural language processing \cite{word2vec}.
 Due to the flexible way that random walks can be defined, various formulations have been proposed, with the two most well-known being \textsc{DeepWalk} \cite{deepwalk} and \textsc{Node2Vec} \cite{node2vec}.
 Most of these models though, are based on shallow architectures which do not allow to model complex non-linear data relationships, limiting the prediction capabilities on downstream tasks (e.g., node classification) \cite{hamilton-grl20}.
+There are also recent efforts towards developing scalable models relying on fast random projections for very large networks \cite{prone, nodesketch, randne, fastrp}.

 As will be presented shortly, in this paper we aim to bring together the best of both worlds, by proposing an efficient random walk-based matrix factorization framework that allows to learn informative embeddings.